OpenBB-finance/OpenBB/website/content/platform/usage/historical_prices.md

 ### Regional Identifiers

 With providers supporting market data from multiple jurisdictions, the most common method for requesting data outside of US-listings is to append a suffix to the ticker symbol (e.g., `RELIANCE.NS`).
 Formats may be unique to a provider, so it is best to review the source's documentation for an overview of their specific conventions.
 [This page](https://help.yahoo.com/kb/SLN2310.html) on Yahoo describes how they format symbols, which many others follow to some degree.

+`openbb-tmx` follows the composite convention, "SPY:US".
+When the symbol is for its domestic Canadian market, "CNQ", no identifier is required.

 ### Indices